 IGR is responsible for the registration of on-reserve charitable gaming employees.
+The Registration department has been registering on-reserve charitable gaming employees since September 1, 2016.

 The IGR registration program plays a vital role in maintaining the integrity of the gaming industry and facilitating the protection of gaming assets.
-IGR's authority to register On-Reserve Charitable Gaming Employees is derived from The Alcohol and Gaming Regulation Act, 1997.
+IGR's authority to register On-Reserve Charitable Gaming Employees is derived from The Alcohol and Gaming Regulation Act, 1997 (Act).

 IGR's responsibilities include issuing gaming certificates of registration to eligible individuals, and ensuring those individuals satisfy requirements outlined in the Act, the Regulations and IGR policies.
-On-reserve charitable gaming employees that are required to be registered, include the Table Games employees at the SIGA casinos and key on-reserve charitable gaming employees such as Bingo hall managers and callers.
+On-reserve charitable gaming employees that are required to be registered, include employees involved in the conduct and management of the Table Games at the SIGA casinos and key on-reserve charitable gaming employees such as Bingo hall managers and callers.
 It is important to note that in determining who qualifies to receive a Certificate of Registration, each application is unique, and eligibility is determined based on a review of each applicant's personal, financial and criminal history as well as the position and category of employment for which the person has applied.
-Due to the nature of the gaming industry, the number of registered on-reserve charitable gaming employees generally fluctuates very minimally on a monthly basis.
-When staff members are no longer employed, new staff members are registered to replace them.